treymack/config-central/README.md

 ## The DB instance defines your environment
 We have different DB instances for each environment we have deployed.
 If you don't, please let me know why and how that works.

-Our distributed applications have identical [web/app].configs for a given environment.
+Our distributed applications have load-balanced components with identical [web/app].configs for a given environment.
 If you don't, centralized configuration isn't for you (for those settings, at least).

 So it makes sense to associate those settings with the DB for that instance.